Looking for PhDs

-I am looking for talented PhDs for my research group on Trustworthy Machine Learning at the Institute for Artificial Intelligence in Medicine (IKIM), located at the Ruhr-University Bochum.
+I am leading the research group Trustworthy Machine Learning at the Institute for Artificial Intelligence in Medicine (IKIM), located at the Ruhr-University Bochum.

-My group offers Master’s thesis topics for students of the University Duisburg-Essen and Ruhr-University Bochum
+My group offers Master’s thesis topics for students of the UA Ruhr (University Duisburg-Essen, Ruhr University Bochum, and TU Dortmund).

 News